7 Keys to Resilience: Courage Comes from Within

 Although resilience is a term that’s deeply rooted in the field of motivational psychology, the word has its origin in physics.

 When a material loses its shape due to an impact or a chemical reaction and is able to return to its original shape without breaking or fracturing, this is a clear example of resilience.

-In today’s article we invite you to discover seven ways you can implement this therapeutic and healing mechanism.
+In today’s article, we invite you to discover seven keys to resilience so you can implement this therapeutic and healing mechanism.

 It’s a form of rebirth that allows us to get through the moments of darkness and face tomorrow with new hope.

 The Keys to Resilience

 Today, the concept of resilience is applied to many fields and disciplines.

 At the corporate level, for example, it’s a useful way to confront moments of crisis or difficulty.
 Thus, each team member should be able to analyze the situation and implement new strategies for moving forward.

 On a personal and emotional level, however, Sometimes, during moments of crisis, the best opportunities allow you to come out stronger.